 - Which parent is more likely to work well with the other parent regarding parenting time and other issues.

 - If psychologists or other mental health providers have been involved, the Court will consider recommendations from such experts.

 - Whether one of the parties is attempting to alienate the children or is engaging in other inappropriate behavior.

 - Whether there are events or factors which may endanger the children.

 A Parenting Coordinator (PC) is a mental health expert, attorney, or other expert appointed by the Court after final parenting orders are entered.
 A PC can meet with the parties and attempt to resolve parenting issues as they arise.
 Examples of such issues are numerous; i.e. where the children go to school, the effect of new significant others on the children, continued communication problems between the parents, vacation and travel disputes, enforcement of parenting time issues, inappropriate parenting complaints, and essentially any other issues that directly or indirectly involve the children.
 Generally, a PC attempts to guide and assist the parents in reaching an agreement on how issues are to be addressed.

 The PC is much more than a mediator however.
 The PC has the authority to make recommendations to the Court regarding the various parenting issues.
 A PC can be an invaluable resource to assist parties who are unable to communicate or resolve ongoing issues.

 A PC generally does not have the authority to recommend significant changes in custody or parenting time.
 If a party desires an expert's input regarding significant legal decision making or parenting time changes, a comprehensive family evaluation, limited focus assessment or Parenting Conference is generally required.

-At Bishop & Martin Law Office, we represent people dealing with legal decision making and parenting time.
+At Bishop Law Office P.C., we represent people dealing with legal decision making and parenting time.
 To schedule an appointment with an experienced attorney, contact us at one of our offices in Tempe or Phoenix, Arizona.